-Katie Slanina, a waxer at Skintuition spa in Woodland Hills, says that in Southern California, the waxing business is still booming.
-"Over the years, there have been many trends, from a Playboy strip to completely bald," she says.
-But today most of Slanina's clients still prefer to wax it all off, save for new moms who like to leave a little something for coverage.
-"I still see anywhere from 20 to 40 clients daily for Brazilian waxing," Slanina says.
+Going bare is an option for many.
+"Over the years, there have been many trends, from a Playboy strip to completely bald," says Slanina.
+But today most of her clients still prefer to wax it all off, save for new moms who generally like to leave a little something for coverage.
+"I still see anywhere from 20 to 40 clients daily for Brazilian waxing," she says.